There is more than enough wealth in the world for everyone to have quality public healthcare.

 PSI represented workers on the United Nations High-Level Commission on Health Employment and Economic Growth in 2016.
 We regularly fight for the rights of health workers in other international decision-making forums such as the ILO and OECD.

-For workers "There is a total symbiosis between my work as a unionist and my work as a doctor.
+"There is a total symbiosis between my work as a unionist and my work as a doctor.
 It is all about helping people in need."

 During the dictatorship of Hissene Habre in Chad, Younous fought for trade union rights for hospital workers.
 He was persecuted, dismissed from his role, imprisoned and tortured.
 Since the fall of the regime, Younous has helped send Habre to prison, and keeps up the struggle for trade union rights and healthcare for all in Chad